UoB-COMSM0110/2024-group-5/docs/heuristicEvaluation.md

 Criticisms:
 - Without a tutorial it is impossible to know how to play.
 There is no tutorial.

+Recommendations:
+- Include a controls section to inform players how to play
 <br>

 ##### (7) Flexibility and Efficency of use: